Embracing Contradiction: Theoretical Inconsistency Will Not Impede the Road of Building Responsible AI Systems

 In AI Alignment, pluralistic alignment is an approach that acknowledges and embraces the diversity of human values, perspectives, and preferences rather than attempting to align AI systems with a single, universal set of values \cite{leike2018scalable, ji2024ai, sorensen2024roadmappluralisticalignment}.
 The core premise of pluralistic alignment is that there isn't one "correct" set of human values that AI systems should adopt.
 Instead, it recognizes that different cultures, communities, and individuals have varying and sometimes conflicting values, and that AI systems should be designed to accommodate this diversity, rather than propagating bias and systematic injustice \cite{sorensen2024roadmap, alamdari2024considerate, gabriel2024matter, mehrabi2021survey, craawford2019ai}.

-From the famous proverb, "There are a thousand Hamlets in a thousand people's eyes", it is natural for a concept to be understood differently among people, social groups, and culture.
-There is no exception for core concepts in Responsible AI such as "fairness", "privacy", and "political neutrality".
-Each metric of each of the concept exactly represents one way of understanding the concept by an individual or a social group.
-In turn, people from different social group may have divergent conception of a single concept.
-For example, psychology literature showed that people from individualist cultures tend to favor the rule of equity and the distributive principle of equity, while people from collectivist cultures emphasize equality and need rules, especially with members of the group \cite{Morris2000, Bond1992, Tyler1997}.
+From the famous proverb, "There are a thousand Hamlets in a thousand people's eyes", it is natural for a concept to be understood differently among people \cite{liu2025syntheticsocraticdebatesexamining}, social groups \cite{wu2025surveyingattitudinalalignmentlarge}, and culture \cite{alkhamissi2025hireanthropologistrethinkingculture}.
+There is no exception to core concepts in Responsible AI such as "fairness", "privacy", and "political neutrality".
+Each metric of the concept exactly represents one way of understanding the concept by an individual or a social group.
+In turn, people from different social groups may have divergent conception of a single concept.
+For example, psychology literature has shown that people from individualist cultures tend to favor the rule of equity and the distributive principle of equity, while people from collectivist cultures emphasize equality and need-based rules, especially with members of the group \cite{Morris2000, Bond1992, Tyler1997}.